Azure/Health-Data-and-AI-Blueprint/faq.md

 It's important to note that you should avoid enabling both server blob auditing and database blob auditing together, unless:

-o    You want to use a different storage account or retention period for a specific database. o    You want to audit event types or categories for a specific database that differ from the rest of the databases on the server.
+-   You want to use a different storage account or retention period for a specific database.
+-   You want to audit event types or categories for a specific database that differ from the rest of the databases on the server.

 **How can I enable KeyVault SoftDelete?**